Skip to main content

 Prosthetic material selection influences your investment.
 Options range from acrylic bases with acrylic teeth to hybrid restorations with premium materials like zirconia.
 Each choice carries different benefits in terms of durability, appearance, and long-term maintenance.

 Surgical complexity affects treatment planning and time.
 A straightforward case with healthy bone takes less surgical time and planning than a patient with significant bone loss, active gum disease, or teeth that need extraction before implant placement.
+Dr. Bonin identifies this during planning so the surgeon knows exactly what the case involves before you ever sit down for surgery.

 Tooth extraction costs are sometimes bundled into the overall quote and sometimes billed separately.
 This depends on how many teeth need removal and their complexity.
+Extractions done as part of a full-arch case are handled by the oral surgeon alongside implant placement.

 Imaging and 3D surgical planning can vary in scope.
 More detailed pre-surgical planning typically leads to better outcomes and fewer complications during and after placement.